Site input criteria

 - .pdf files grow in size as revisions are made.
 Before submitting a .pdf file for the site, open it in Acrobat and then use Save As (with a slightly different file name) to save a copy for submission.
 This will remove all of the bloat introduced by prior revisions, leaving only the current content and thus providing a smaller, faster-loading, file.
 Your webmasters do not have the software (Adobe Acrobat or equivalent) required to do this.

 Microsoft .doc and.rtf documents

 DOC and Rich Text Format (.rtf) files can be opened and edited on most user systems.
 Their displayed and printed appearance may differ depending on what software is used to process them.
-Please do NOT send the newer .docx format documents to the webmasters, as these may cause problems with older versions of user editors.

 - To minimize formatting differences, it is best to create .rtf files in a low-function editor.
 Microsoft WordPad is a good choice.
 MS Word is not, because it tends to allow you to do things that will not be understood by lesser software and can result in garbled document layout when such software is used.

 - .rtf documents should be tested, before submission, in multiple editors to be sure that they appear in a satisfactory manner in all of them.
 Suggested testing environments include MS Word, MS WordPad, and Apple MacIntosh TextEdit.